Bug 7788 - Snap applications does not work inside ThinLinc session

 Acceptance Criteria:

-MUST: * Snap applications should be able to run in Thinlinc sessions, by default or without any additional setup required. * Non-snap applications that depend on the $XAUTHORITY file should still run as before. * If actions are taken that in some way lowers the security level in the X server, this must be thoroughly evaluated and clearly motivated.
-SHOULD: * The solution should be robust by following best practices in the area instead of just doing a workaround for snaps.
+MUST: * Applications without access to our XAuthority should be able to run in Thinlinc sessions, without any additional setup required. * Applications with access to our XAuthority should still run as before. * Applications that previously were not allowed to use an X server instance should still be denied access. * If actions are taken that in some way lowers the security level in the X server, this must be thoroughly evaluated and clearly motivated. * If any new dependencies are added, these dependencies should be added when installing ThinLinc

 Attachments